localsite/localsite-delete/info/data/datacommons.md

 ## Install and Start

+You need to have the google cloud sdk installed and the app engine.
+To confirm you have app-engine-python installed, run the following (If needed, install by running “gcloud components install app-engine-python”).
+Update to the latest Cloud SDK by running "gcloud components update" (also updates other components and adds )

+	gcloud components list

 Run:
 <!-- You’d need to have the google cloud sdk installed, as well as app engine (via “gcloud components install app-engine-python”).
 Maybe already had those. -->